Chart Color Schemes

 The level of residential development activity in Warrandyte - Wonga Park is very low in comparison to the average area assessed nationally by AreaSearch

-Warrandyte-Wonga Park has seen approximately 14 new homes approved annually over the past five financial years up to FY26, totalling 71 homes.
-As of FY26, 7 approvals have been recorded.
-Despite population decline, development activity has been adequate relative to other areas.
-The average expected construction cost value for new homes is $817,000, indicating a focus on the premium segment with upmarket properties.
+Warrandyte - Wonga Park has seen approximately 14 new homes approved annually over the past five financial years, totalling 71 homes.
+As of FY26, 8 approvals have been recorded.
+Despite population decline in the area, development activity has been adequate relative to other areas, which is positive for buyers.
+New homes are being constructed at an average expected cost of $817,000, indicating a focus on premium properties by developers.

-This financial year, $8.1 million in commercial development approvals have been recorded, suggesting the area's residential character.
-Compared to Greater Melbourne, Warrandyte-Wonga Park shows around 59% of construction activity per person and ranks among the 20th percentile nationally, implying limited buyer options while strengthening demand for established properties.
-Recent building activity consists solely of detached houses, maintaining the area's traditional low density character with a focus on family homes.
-The estimated population per dwelling approval is 803 people, reflecting its quiet development environment.
+Additionally, $8.1 million in commercial development approvals have been recorded this financial year, suggesting the area's residential character.
+Compared to Greater Melbourne, Warrandyte - Wonga Park shows around 59% of the construction activity per person and ranks among the 20th percentile nationally, implying limited buyer options but strong demand for established properties.
+Recent building activity consists solely of detached houses, maintaining the area's traditional low-density character with a focus on family homes.
+The estimated population density is 803 people per dwelling approval, reflecting its quiet development environment.

 Population forecasts indicate an increase of 113 residents by 2041.
 With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.